riadath/obsidian_notes/database/keep_typing/I type.md

 **Search Key**: An attribute or set of attributes used to look up records in a file called a search key.

-**Primary/Clustering Index**: If the file containing the records is sequentially ordered a  primary index is an index whose search key also defines the sequential order of the file.
+**Primary/Clustering Index**: If the file containing the records is sequentially ordered a,  primary index is an index whose search key also defines the sequential order of the file.

 **Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices. *dis: impose a significant overhead on modification of the database*